 When can I enroll?

-If you’re losing your coverage on or shortly after that 26th birthday, you qualify for a Special Enrollment Period.
+If you are set to lose your coverage on or shortly after that 26th birthday, you qualify for a Special Enrollment Period.
 Special Enrollment Periods are available to those who face a qualifying life event, such as having a baby, getting married or losing other health coverage.

 Things to consider when choosing coverage